Pak cabinet approves top security body's decision to try May 9 violence perpetrators in military courts | Law-Order

 - Pakistan

-Pakistan's cabinet has/ON SATURDAY endorsed the decision by the top security body of the country to hold trials by military courts of those involved in attacks on key army installations.
+Pakistan's cabinet has endorsed the decision by the country's top security body to hold trials by military courts of those involved in attacks on key army installations following the arrest of former prime minister Imran Khan.

-Protestors took to the streets on May 9 after the arrest of former prime minister and Pakistan Tehreek-e-Insaf (PTI) party chairman Imran Khan and torched military and civilian buildings and vehicles.
+Protestors took to the streets on May 9 after the arrest of the Pakistan Tehreek-e-Insaf (PTI) party chairman and torched military and civilian buildings and vehicles.

 The violence left 10 persons dead and thousands injured.